 The dream of most refugees is to return home.
 When possible, UNHCR helps refugees make this dream a reality.
 When refugees can’t go back home, we work to find opportunities for them to rebuild their lives in another country.
 Since its formation by the United Nations General Assembly in 1950, UNHCR has helped millions of refugees restart their lives and has twice received the Nobel Peace Prize.

-Today, UNHCR’s committed staff of 11,517 work in 130 countries—saving and protecting lives, and building a better future for 68.5 million displaced people around the world.
+Today, UNHCR’s committed staff of 11,517 work in 130 countries—saving and protecting lives, and building a better future for millions of displaced people around the world.
 UNHCR works around the world in 470 locations.
 Our staff are based in some of the most isolated, volatile and challenging places in the world-reaching uprooted people most in need with critical humanitarian assistance.

 Daily horrors, devastation and upheavals at an unimaginable scale makes Syria the largest humanitarian emergency of our era.
 UNHCR has the largest humanitarian presence on the ground in Syria and works with more than 200 partners.
 Where possible, we work with governments and local organizations to empower and support refugees and citizens.
 Together, we deliver emergency aid, protect the rights and well-being of internally displaced persons, and help civilians to build a better future.